Wellness Radar Subscribe

 Creatine is found almost exclusively in animal tissue — meat and fish.
 Dietary intake from these sources provides roughly 1 to 2 grams of creatine per day in omnivores.
 People who consume no animal products have essentially zero dietary creatine and rely entirely on endogenous biosynthesis from the amino acids arginine, glycine, and methionine.
 This matters because endogenous synthesis is substantial but not unlimited, and muscle and brain tissue creatine stores in vegetarians and vegans are measurably lower than in omnivores.

-Key finding: the Oxford vegetarian RCT
+Key finding: the Oxford vegetarian RCT — and why it's now contested

 The Rae 2003 finding is remarkable for two reasons.
 First, the population was young and healthy — this was not about reversing cognitive decline.
 These were people in their twenties and thirties showing working memory and fluid intelligence improvements purely from addressing a dietary deficit.
 Second, the measures used — backward digit span and Raven's matrices — are robust psychometric instruments, not self-report questionnaires.
 The outcome data are objective.